 This podcast* is Professor Burns, as National Clinical Director for Dementia, speaking outside Number 10 Downing Street, to Derek CEO of IXICO, 8th November 2012. [*This podcast was removed sometime after I made this hole ousia post.
 In this podcast the National Clinical Director for Dementia endorsed IXICO and repeated, a number of times, the contact details for this profit-based initiative].

 I wrote to Professor Burns at the time about transparency of interests generally amongst the key opinion leaders in Dementia.
-Professor Burns wrote to me to say that he thought I had “” on this matter.
+Professor Burns wrote to me to say that he thought I had “a profoundly negative view” on this matter.
 Yet, it was the case that Professor Burns had this open-letter published in the BMJ which gave no competing interests for any of the authors:

 To return to the present: